JJaje31/NewsNow/ReadMe.md

 - **Article Previews**: View titles on cards with a description accessible via a modal.
 - **Direct Links**: Access the full article by clicking the card or the button at the bottom of the modal.

+###Technologies
+-Frontend: React.js
+-Backend: Node.js with Express
+-API Integration: News API (or specify the API used if applicable)
+-Styling: React-Bootstrap and CSS

 ## Usage

 ### Server Side